 Quick Overview Of Each Of The Islands

-There are waterfalls, jungle hikes, villages, beaches and an underwater marine park.
-There is a short road on the east coast and one that connects across to the west, but mostly you are relying on sea taxis and your feet to get around.
+While staying on the island there are waterfalls, jungle hikes, villages, beaches and an underwater marine park to explore.
+To get around, you’ll find a short road on the east coast and one that connects across to the west, but mostly you are relying on sea taxis and your feet to get around.
 Its size makes it easy to escape.

-The ferry ride is 1.5 – 2 hours over depending on your destination.
+To get to Tioman Island, the ferry ride is 1.5 – 2 hours depending on your final destination.

 Redang Island is 7 kilometres long and 6 kilometres wide with the highest peak being 359 metres.
 It has a reputation of being a resort island with higher end resorts making up the majority of the accommodation here.